 Travelling with children

-Children under the age of six are allowed to travel without wearing a face mask; older children must wear a face mask at the airport and on board.
+Children under the age of six are allowed to travel without wearing a face mask; older children must wear a face mask on board.

 On flights to and from the USA, children aged two and over must also wear a face mask.

-Please note that at some airports it is compulsory to wear a medical face mask (FFP2, FFP3, KN95 and N95 standard or surgical masks) in the shops, on public transport and sometimes also in the terminal building.
-Fabric face masks are no longer permitted.
-Visors and masks with valves have already been prohibited.
+Please note that at some airports it continues to be compulsory to wear a medical face mask (FFP2-, FFP3-, KN95- and N95-standard without valves and not made of fabric, or surgical masks) in the shops, on public transport and sometimes also in the terminal building.

 Depending on country-specific regulations, different rules may apply.
 Please find out about the current regulations before starting your journey.